GShwartz/Week-6/README.md

 # Week 6 - Ansible
 So i've been tasked to get the Weight Tracker application up and running. <br />

-There are two ways to get this job done: <br />
-1.
+## Installation
   - Apply the IAAC using terraform (https://learn.hashicorp.com/tutorials/terraform/install-cli)
-  - Clone the repo
+  - Clone the bootcamp-app repo (https://github.com/GShwartz/bootcamp-app.git)
   - Copy env and playbook files to the ~ dir in the controller. (playbook-prod.yml or playbook-stage.yml)
   - Edit IP address in the env file and change its name to env-prod or env-stage (depending on the environment)
   - Copy the changed env file to ~ on the controller